flaviocopes/vuehandbook/02-vue-first-app/index.md

 ### The files structure

-Beside `package.json`, which contains the configuration and the these are the files contained in the initial project structure:
+Beside `package.json`, which contains the configuration, these are the files contained in the initial project structure:

 - `index.html`
 - `src/App.vue`